KanishqJOD/KanishqJOD/README.md

 - 📫 How to reach me **kanishqqtahalyanii@gmail.com**

-- ⚡ Fun fact **I am a problem solver—so good that I’ve turned working smarter, not harder into an art form.
+- ⚡ Fun fact **I am a problem solver,so good that I’ve turned working smarter, not harder into an art form.
 I believe in finding the simplest solution... preferably from the comfort of my couch.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">